tsauvajon/dkvs/Readme.md

-Asynchronous replication on new writes - this could cause inconsistencies if writes do not get handled in the same order in every node: two successive writes on the same key, played on different orders on two nodes, would result in different values in these  nodes
+Asynchronous replication on new writes - this could cause inconsistencies if writes do not get handled in the same order in every node: two successive writes on the same key, played on different orders on two nodes, would result in different values in these nodes.

 Async replication when a node joins : all the data is copied from the master to the joining node by dribs and drabs.
-This could cause inconsistencies if the data gets updated while replicating
+This could cause inconsistencies if the data gets updated while replicating.

 Abstract the Storage and Transport layers so it can use different implementations